 Once you and your child have made the commitment to study off campus you have a lot to do to get ready!
-Some of the preparation is mandatory like going to the CGE Send Off Session and getting a passport -- while others may only be necessary depending on your destination -- like a visa or immunizations.
+Some of the preparation is mandatory like going to the CGE Pre-departure Orientation and getting a passport -- while others may only be necessary depending on your destination -- like a visa or immunizations.
 The more you and your child know about the place they are going before they go the better their experience will be.
 This section is full of resources that will help you prepare.

 Have I Changed My Plans?+